born2snipe/spring-wordy-trigger/README.md

 Attempt to simplify setting up a timer trigger using just words.
-To help you come up with your own wordy expression for your task, just answer the following question:
+To help you come up with your own wordy expression for your task, just finish the following sentence:

     I want this to run...